 The galvanized roof has relatively low maintenance and can easily last beyond its expected life span of 60 years.

-Aluminum roofing sheet
+Aluminum

 Aluminum’s lightness and thinness material absorbs very little heat and cools fast once it stops receiving direct sunlight.

-Zinc roof sheets
+Zinc

-Polycarbonate Roofing Sheets
+Polycarbonate Sheets

 These types of roofing sheets are available in a variety of textures, designs, qualities, and thicknesses.
 Although they are much lighter in weight, polycarbonate is durable, resistant to breakage and cracks.

-These sheets are widely used in industrial and large-scale commercial buildings, due to their strength and flexibility.
+These sheets are widely used in industrial and large-scale commercial buildings due to their strength and flexibility.
 It also allows structures to be more creatively designed and are good insulators.

-PVC Roofing Sheets
+PVC Sheets

-Fiberglass Roofing Sheets
+Fiberglass Sheets

 Fiberglass roofing sheets have less possibility of water leakage and are a great way of incorporating plenty of natural light while giving the area protection from the sun.
-Fiberglass roofing sheets are appropriate to use in harsh and highly acidic environments.
+Fiberglass sheets are appropriate to use in harsh and highly acidic environments.

-GI Roofing Sheets
+GI Sheets

 Higher coating thickness results in better corrosion resistance and provides enhanced durability.

-Asphalt Roofing Sheets
+Asphalt Sheets

 These qualities prove that asphalt’s product performance goes beyond the basic roofing pros and cons.

-Bitumen Roof Sheets
+Bitumen Sheets

 Bitumen Roofing Sheets are also a good protectant against fire and all sorts of weather conditions since they are available for both cold and hot temperature conditions.